War Governors' Conference: History of the meeting

 In the late summer of 1862, the war effort was going poorly for the United States and President Abraham Lincoln.
-The commander-in-chief wished to release a proclamation that would free the slaves in the southern states, but was afraid to do so for fear that the Union's border states still practicing slavery would secede.
+The commander-in-chief wished to release a proclamation that would free the slaves in the southern states, but he was afraid to do so for fear that the Union's border states still practicing slavery would secede.
 If he issued the proclamation prematurely, it would appear as a last cry for help to both the country and the world.
 Lincoln needed a military victory so that he could announce the Preliminary Emancipation Proclamation.

 Governor Andrew Gregg Curtin of Pennsylvania sent out a telegram invitation on September 6 to all Union governors to "meet at a point in the border states" to discuss the states' involvement in the war effort.
 Governor Andrew of Massachusetts, another radical and sometime opponent of Lincoln, supported the meeting in order to promote more radical measures such as emancipation that he thought were the only path to victory, writing that he hoped "to save the Prest. from the infamy of ruining his country" (Neely, ed., Lincoln Encyclopedia, p.
 5).
 Altoona, Pennsylvania would be that "point" of location for the meeting.

-The Battle of Antietam on September 17, 1862, allowed Lincoln to claim the victory he so desperately needed.
+The Battle of Antietam on September 17, 1862, allowed Lincoln to claim the victory he so desperately needed, and he issued the Preliminary Emancipation Proclamation on September 22.
 This key event would be a main topic among the governors.
 The state executives began to arrive at the Logan House Hotel in Altoona on September 23.
 The city was the ideal location for the meeting: it was near both the Midwest states as well as New England, and it also provided excellent transportation and luxury due to the massive Pennsylvania Railroad center that was based in Altoona.
-In fact, during the Gettysburg Campaign, the city was strongly considered by Confederate General Robert E. Lee as a potential target should his forces have gotten that far.
+In fact, during the Gettysburg campaign, the city was strongly considered by Confederate General Robert E. Lee as a potential target should his forces have gotten that far.

 As more governors and delegates arrived, crowds of local onlookers and politicians began to gather on the train platform beside the hotel to get a better look at the dignified guests.
 Even General John Alexander McClernand and staff, who were passing through Altoona, decided to observe the spectacle.
 Also in attendance was a reporter from the New York Herald.
 (The article about the conference appeared on the front page of this periodical on September 29, 1862.)
 The day before the meeting was to begin, the governors who had arrived so far took a sight-seeing trip to the famous Horseshoe Curve, compliments of John Edgar Thomson and the Pennsylvania Railroad.

 The meeting began the next morning.
 At that point, eleven governors, one representative, and a number of aides were in attendance.
 After an initial welcome by Governor Curtin, the group went right to business, debating a number of topics.
 These included ways they could support the Preliminary Emancipation Proclamation and how their individual states could aid the war effort.